SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/documentationlinks/readme.md

 I might choose to have multiple Actions so that each URL or tutorial has its own option in the `alt+enter` Quick Fix pop up menu.

-For example, for the `@Parameterized` annotation, I might want to link to the official documentation, and a set of online example code.
+For example, for the `@Parameterized` annotation, I might want to link to the official documentation and a set of online example code.

 - https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests
 - https://github.com/eviltester/junitexamples/blob/master/src/test/java/parameterized/junit5/InitialExampleTest.java